watson-developer-cloud/watson-vision-coreml-code-pattern/index.md

 layout: index
 ---

-## iOS CoreML & Watson Visual Recognition
+## iOS Core ML & Watson Visual Recognition

 <br>

-Classify images using Watson Visual Recognition on device and offline using the last CoreML APIs on iOS with Swift
+Classify images using Watson Visual Recognition on device and offline using the last Core ML APIs on iOS with Swift